AriFordsham/GHCWiki/building/rebuilding.md

 Don't forget to add any necessary flags to `./configure` if you need them.

-If you're hacking on GHC, see [Building/Using](building/using#developing-in-a-ghc-build-tree) for ways of only rebuilding parts of GHC.
+If you're hacking on GHC, see [Developing in a GHC build tree](building/using#developing-in-a-ghc-build-tree) for ways of only rebuilding parts of GHC.
 In particular, running `make 2` in the `compiler` or `ghc` directory is quite handy.

 ## Things that might go wrong